appsynth-org/mtu-workshop-2024/lesson2/README.md

 ### Prerequisites

-- Edit hostfile for set the name server
+Edit the Hosts File:

+Open the hosts file for editing.

 ```bash
 $ vim /etc/hosts
 ```

-- edit hostname file and add hostname to the file
+- Add the hostname employees.local to the file:

 ```bash
 # localhost is used to configure the loopback interface